 No detours or road closures are anticipated since the existing US 183 lanes would remain open.
 Temporary lane closures would be minimal and primarily associated with construction of entrance/exit ramps and grade separated intersections.
 Consequently, economic impacts to local businesses associated with roadway access during construction are not anticipated.
 The expenditures of contractors and employees during the project’s construction phase would be expected to benefit the local economy.

-Studies are currently underway on the impacts of the project to the natural environment along the corridor.
-Given the project is occurring mostly within existing ROW, significant impacts are not anticipated.
-Complete analysis and findings will be available when the studies are final in Spring 2019.
+The Environmental Assessment reviewed the potential impacts of the project to the natural environment along the corridor.
+Given the project is occurring mostly within existing ROW, the study found no significant impacts.
+Complete analysis and findings are available as a part of the Environmental Assessment.

-The project team will host public meetings throughout the environmental study process, and team members are also available to meet with neighborhood associations, community groups and others to discuss issues of concern, various improvement options and the results of technical and environmental analyses.
+The project team is also available to meet with neighborhood associations, community groups and others to discuss issues of concern, various improvement options and the results of technical and environmental analyses.